 Newark may not be the industrial powerhouse it once was, but the city is still home to a sizable manufacturing sector.
 Many companies, such as the massive Anheuser-Busch plant that opened in 1951 and distributed 7.5 million barrels of beer in 2007, have sprung up in the southern part of the Ironbound, also known as the Industrial Meadowlands, since World War II.
 Rail transport delivers grain to the terminal.

 The manufacturing sector, long Newark’s main economic engine, is being eclipsed by the service sector, which is experiencing fast expansion.
-More over 17,000 people in Newark’s workforce were employed in the transportation industry in 2011.
+More than 17,000 people in Newark’s workforce were employed in the transportation industry in 2011.

 The Newark headquarters of NJ Transit is the third largest insurance hub in the United States, after New York City and Hartford, Connecticut.
 Numerous insurance companies, including Prudential Financial, Mutual Benefit Life, Fireman’s Insurance, and American Insurance Company, got their starts in Newark; Prudential, in particular, maintains its headquarters there.